-Naturopathy And Yogic Science
+Naturopathy and Yogic Science Courses in Bangalore

 Naturopathy and Yogic Sciences is a combination of naturopathy and yoga, both of which are centuries old healing and treatment methods.
 Naturopathy and Yogic Sciences are part of integrative medicine and combines the best of both with modern medicine.
 Naturopathy, basically a kind of drugless therapy, uses herbs, massages, exercises and nutritional therapies while Yoga is an ancient physical, spiritual, and mental practice from India, that is now globally accepted for its role in keeping people active and healthy.

 As people are gradually shifting toward natural and traditional therapies, treatment methods like naturopathy and yogic sciences will see a sharp rise in use.

 Bachelor of Naturopathy and Yogic Sciences or BNYS as it’s known in short is the common 5.5-year graduate naturopathy and yoga programme.
 The course includes 4.5 years of classroom studies and one year of internship.

 To be eligible for an BNYS admission, one must have passed 12th standard or equivalent in Physics, Chemistry, Biology and English/Sanskrit with 50% marks for general category students and 40% for reserved category students.
 Students must have completed 17 years on or before December 31 of the year of admission.

 After completing your 12th standard, you’ll have to attempt the National Eligibility cum Entrance Test (NEET-UG), the only entrance test for admission to naturopathy and yogic sciences colleges in Bangalore.

 After successfully completing BNYS, one is eligible to do further specialisation in the three-year master’s programme.
 All admissions to master’s programmes are based on the marks scored in AIAPGET- 2020.